Home / Reviews / Herman Miller Aeron

 • Mesh seat feels too firm for people who prefer cushioned chairs

-• Seat frame edges dig into thighs when the wrong size is chosen
+• Seat frame edges dig into thighs when wrong size is chosen

-• Limited recline range feels restrictive for non-upright sitters
+• Limited recline feels restrictive for non-upright sitters

-• PostureFit SL feels intrusive to people who don’t sit upright naturally
+• PostureFit SL feels intrusive for people who don’t sit upright

 • Mesh can cause pilling on certain fabrics over time